loot/loot/docs/app/usage/plugin_editor.rst

 The editor's header displays the name of the plugin being edited, "Save Metadata" and "Cancel" buttons, and a row of tabs.
 The MAIN tab's page contains the following inputs:

 - The "Enable Edits" toggle must be on for LOOT to use any user-added metadata during sorting, otherwise it will be ignored.
 - The "Group" dropdown sets the group that the plugin belongs to, which is the "default" group by default.
+If a plugin's group is set by user metadata, the non-user-metadata value will be highlighted in bold dark blue text.

   Plugin groups are used to concisely load groups of plugins after others.
 The dropdown lists all defined groups: to define new groups or edit existing groups, use the Groups Editor.

 The other tab pages contain metadata tables, which are detailed below.
 New rows can be added, and existing user-added rows can be removed, though rows containing metadata from the masterlist cannot.
 The LOAD AFTER, REQUIREMENTS and INCOMPATIBILITIES tables can have rows added by dragging and dropping plugins from the sidebar into the table area.